 John Farnham - You're the Voice

 34 years old, and still sounds as fresh as the day it was released.
-When you think about iconic Australian musicians, we'd put John Farnham up there with Michael Hutchence and Nick Cave purely on the basis of this song along.
+When you think about iconic Australian musicians, we'd put John Farnham up there with Michael Hutchence and Nick Cave purely on the basis of this song alone.
 Phenomenal.

 Bryan Adams - (Everything I Do) I Do It for You